KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 A further goal would be taking the best functioning algorithm blocks and above recommendations, and integrating them into a comparable pipeline developed in Julia.
 Julia provides simplified access to GPU processes as well an active ecosystem of packages.
 This would maintian the best qualities of the high-level and easy to understand Python pipelines, and the low-level performance benefits of SETIcore.

-*July 13th, 2022 [updated July 27th, 2022] - Kevin Jordan and Max Hawkins with support from Dave MacMahon and Daniel Czech*
+*July 13th, 2022 [updated August 11, 2022] - Kevin Jordan and Max Hawkins with support from Dave MacMahon and Daniel Czech*